Do Shorkies Shed?June 16, 2021 2021-06-24 5:49

 Shih Tzu’s have a single coat.
 This means that they only have guard hairs and no wooly dense undercoat.
 The undercoat is the part of the fur that typically “sheds”.
 Shih Tzus do require daily brushing and regular bathing with special shampoos.
 Their hair is often kept in a shorter haircut in order to make it easier to manage.

 Like the Shih Tzu, Yorkshire Terriers have a single coat.
-They shed minimally and do not have any undercoat.
+They shed minimally and don’t have any undercoat.
 Yorkies coat is especially fine and absolutely requires daily brushing in order to not mat or tangle.
+(This applies to both varieties of the Yorkie – the standard-sized and the Teacup Yorkie.)

 Yorkies are traditionally kept in a long and unclipped coat.
 However, if owners struggle to keep up with brushing or experience a lot of matting, it is always advisable to clip the Yorkie’s coat.